What Is A Home Seller’s Pre-Inspection And Should You Consider Getting One Before Listing Your Home?

 Most home sellers worry about how their house looks and spend quite a bit of money improving the appearance.
 But it’s much more costly to repair one of the home’s major systems.

 Getting a pre-inspection can help you allocate the costs of selling your home wisely.
-If you have limited money to spend on home repairs, it’s more important to fix a plumbing problem than it is to get the house repainted.
+If you have limited money to spend on home repairs, it may be more important to fix a major plumbing problem than to get the house repainted.

 You’ll Have The Opportunity To Make Repairs Yourself

-If you have a limited budget to work with, then making the repairs yourself may be the best option.
-And if you don’t have a lot of time to work with, you’ll want to get started on those repairs as soon as possible.
+If you have a limited budget, making the home repairs yourself may be the best option.
+Similarly, if you’re short on time, you might want to start the repairs as soon as possible.

 For instance, getting a pre-inspection a year before you plan to list your home can provide a roadmap for any work that needs to be done.
-This gives you time to plan your work more efficiently.
+This can give you time to plan your work more efficiently.
+If the repairs successfully correct the issues found, you may not need to disclose them unless the buyer specifically asks about them.

 You’ll Make It Harder For Buyers To Negotiate For Discounts